-Baseline seasonal fauna surveys would be undertaken across the site in accordance with best practice fauna survey guidelines including, the Brisbane City Council (BCC) Ecological Assessment Guidelines, and the EPBC Act survey guidelines to detect any nationally threatened fauna species.
-Targeted searches for threatened fauna species likely to occur at the site would also be undertaken in suitable habitat.
+Baseline seasonal fauna surveys would be undertaken across the Collingwood site in accordance with best practice fauna survey guidelines including, the Brisbane City Council (BCC) Ecological Assessment Guidelines, and the EPBC Act survey guidelines to detect any nationally threatened fauna species.
+Searches in suitable habitats would be undertaken at the site to enable appropriate surveying of threatened fauna species.
+The results of these studies would be included in the EIS to advise environmental approvals.